learn-co-curriculum/dsc-correlation-covariance/README.md

 <img src="cage.png" width=600>

-Internet is full of other sunny funny correlations, do a quick Google search and you'll come across lots of them.
+Internet is full of other funny correlations, do a quick Google search and you'll come across lots of them.
 So the key takeaway here is that covariance and correlation analysis should be used with care.
 A high correlation may indicate some sort of __casual relationship__ between variables.
 It should not be taken as a __cause-effect__ scenario.

 <img src="joke.png" width=600>